Val Du Charron Wine and Leisure Estate- Burgeoning, Bucolic, Historic

 The food is commensurate.
 Carnivores will delight in the chic Grillroom, with a couple of fireplaces to keep you warm in winter while still enjoying the view through acres of glass- or terrace seating in fine weather.
 Choosing from grain or grass fed organic cuts of varying sorts and ages is as complicated and pleasurable as choosing your fine wines.
 Happily head waitron Chisomo was there to guide me.

-Piza e Vino makes some of the finest pizzas I’ve had.
+The other restaurant, Piza e Vino, makes some of the finest pizzas I’ve had.
 My Pavement Special pizza at Piza e Vino was mighty good, as was the blue cheese focaccia.
 On the sprawling terrace, or inside near the fireplace, or at the beautiful stained glass window, the atmosphere was delightful.
 Guests free ranged on the lawns or dared the icy spray of the splash pad, where cyclists and other energetic folk cool off, or admired the angels lining the walkways.
 Some horsed around with the metal steed on the lawn, or with the life-size elephant built from scrap- its geocache a hit with cyber treasure hunters.

 There’s plenty to do off the property.
 Dramatic, twisty Bainskloof Pass, constructed circa 1849 and now a national monument, is a must in my book.
 It’ll take you over the mountains into the Robertson valley- well worth exploring, especially if you are after (even more) wine, or just for the views along the way.